-Drivers for the wheat and pulse industry include weather, government payments and a diminished global wheat crop.
+Drivers for the wheat and pulse industry include average yields across the Northwest, elevated costs and an increase in national wheat acres.

 12-Month Profitability Outlook